anikxt/css_learning/README.md

 - BEM is shorthand for Blocks, Elements and Modifiers.
 - A utility class is a class that is reusable multiple times across your website.
 - A modifier is used when you want to add a unique style to an element.

+# Misc

+- using '<div style="height: 100vh"></div>' to fix the live server always scrolling up when you save the code.